Mitchell Ho, Ph.D.

 Biography

-Dr. Ho is the founding Editor-in-Chief of Antibody Therapeutics (Oxford University Press) and serves on the Boards of Directors for the Antibody Society, the Chinese Antibody Society, and the Foundation for Advanced Education in the Sciences (FAES).
-Dr. Ho has received the Asian & Pacific Islander American Organization (APAO) Scientific Achievement Award, the Dr. Francisco S. Sy Award for Mentorship Excellence at HHS, the NIH Deputy Director for Intramural Research (DDIR) Innovation Award, and the NCI Director's Innovation Award.
-In 2023, Dr. Ho was elected a Fellow of the American Institute for Medical and Biological Engineering (AIMBE) for his “outstanding contributions to the development of glypicans as cancer therapeutic targets and antibody engineering methodologies for cancer therapy”.
+Dr. Ho is the founding Editor-in-Chief of Antibody Therapeutics (Oxford University Press) and serves on the boards of directors for the Antibody Society and the Foundation for Advanced Education in the Sciences.
+He received the APAO Scientific Achievement Award, the Dr. Francisco S. Sy Award for Mentorship Excellence at HHS, the NIH DDIR Innovation Award, and the NCI Director's Innovation Award.
+Dr. Ho was elected a Fellow of the American Institute for Medical and Biological Engineering (AIMBE) (2023) and named the Asian American Engineer of the Year (2024).

 Selected Publications